webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 a server.
 Therefore, a challenge for this authentication scheme MUST NOT be sent in a WWW-Authenticate header field.

-A single parameter is defined for this challenge.
-A `keyid` parameter includes an identifier for the key that was used to sign the JWT.
-This parameter MAY be omitted if the recipient can be expected to locate the correct key without this assistance.
-For instance, if there is exactly one Crypto-Key header field in the same request that contains a key of the right type, the `keyid` can be safely omitted.

 All unknown or unsupported parameters to "WebPush" authentication credentials MUST be ignored.
 The `realm` parameter is ignored for this authentication scheme.